Maryam-Ashfaq10/URL-Shortener/README.md

 ## Overview

 This application allows users to convert long URLs into short, shareable links.
 It provides a clean user experience, fast redirects, and scalable data storage using MongoDB Atlas.
+It also tracks the count of each short URL.

 ## Tech Stack
 - Next.js